nohadrweesh/ckad-notes/03-Configuration/resources.md

 ```

 - LimitRange only affect newly created pods
-- If I have limitRange for deaultLimit 100m and I try to create pod with request set to 500m and no limit is set --> will cause issue ,why?
+- If I have limitRange for defaultLimit 100m and I try to create pod with request set to 700m and no limit is set --> will cause issue ,why?
 - Because by default limit is set to 100m is per the limitRange BUT this is less than the request so it will fail with error `is invalid: spec.containers[0].resources.requests: Invalid value: "700m": must be less than or equal to cpu limit`

 ## ResourceQuota